240 – Dress Code

 G. Glasses and Sunglasses

-Eyewear must be conservative in color and style.
+Eyewear must be conservative in color and style and reflect a professional image.

 H. Body Art, Tattoos, Body Piercings, and Mutilation

 1. Tattoos and other body art are prohibited if they are offensive, inappropriate, or present an unprofessional appearance.
+This policy applies not only to tattoos a person has at the time their employment with HCSO begins, but any tattoo they get while employed with the HCSO.
 This includes, but is not limited to, those that are:

 a.
 Racist,